-The 7 Best Lipsticks—According to Byrdie Editors
+The 6 Best Lipsticks, According to Byrdie Editors

 Charlotte Tilbury K.I.S.S.I.N.G.
-Lipstick in Stoned Rose (£23): As someone who constantly has at least five lipsticks in her purse at all times, it's difficult for me to choose just one as a favorite—each serves a different purpose, and each gives me joy.
-But in the spirit of celebrating the favourite child (because you know they do exist), I choose the one that is the most versatile: Charlotte Tilbury's shade in Stoned Rose.
+Lipstick in Stoned Rose (£24): As someone who constantly has at least five lipsticks in her purse at all times, it's difficult for me to choose just one as a favorite—each serves a different purpose, and each gives me joy.
+But in the spirit of celebrating the favourite child (because you know they do exist), I chose the one that is the most versatile: Charlotte Tilbury's shade in Stoned Rose.
 It was one of the very first Charlotte lipsticks I ever received, and the one that spurred a long and ongoing love affair between me and the brand.
 It's the perfect taupe-rose hue that complements a bare face as well as a sultry smoky eye, and also happens to look good on all skin tones, according to makeup artists.
 The colour payoff is magnificent, and will last through lunch, kissing, whatever.
-I dabble and obsess over other shades and brands, but always come back to this one.
+I dabble and obsess over other shades and brands, but I always come back to this one.

-Burberry Full Kisses in English Rose No.529 (£24): A while back my favourite Kiko lipstick was discontinued, and what followed was a lengthy quest to find the perfect replacement.
+Burberry Full Kisses in English Rose No.529 (£24): A while back, my favourite Kiko lipstick was discontinued, and what followed was a lengthy quest to find the perfect replacement.
 Despite still having three of my beloved Kiko lipsticks hanging around in various handbags and drawers, I have found myself drawn more and more to this Burberry lippie.
 A creamy rose hue, it's not nude, nor is it pink.
 It has enough colour to look like I'm wearing lipstick but not too much that it steals the show.
-It's comfortable to wear and isn't too demanding—I usually only have to re-apply once during the day, and when a lipstick looks this good you don't mind whipping it out in public.
+It's comfortable to wear and isn't too demanding—I usually only have to reapply once during the day, and when a lipstick looks this good, you don't mind whipping it out in public.

 Rimmel London Lasting Finish by Kate Nudes Collection in #045 (£6): I know this lipstick is fairly new, but it truly has quickly become my go-to.
 I love the natural, lightweight finish of the lipsticks in this collection.
 There's nothing worse, for me, than lipstick you can just feel on your lips all day.
-Shade 45 is the perfect pinky-nude for a barely-there, your-lips-but-better kiss of colour.
+Shade 45 is the perfect pinky-nude for a barely there, your-lips-but-better kiss of colour.
 It's quite similar to a limited-edition Lancôme shade I've been hoarding for years, but actually I think I like this Rimmel lipstick better now.

 Nars Velvet Matte Lip Pencil in Mysterious Red (£20): I can't live without this lipstick—it's matte but doesn't dry out your lips, long-lasting but not difficult to remove come bedtime, and a velvety mix between moody and bright.
 It's a true red, perfect for my cool undertones.
 Plus, the shape of the pencil makes it easy to apply without any mishaps.
 This is my ride-or-die lipstick for life.